SoccerNet/sn-calibration/README.md

 threshold.

 As we allow lens distortion, the projection of the pitch line markings can be curvated.
-This is why we sample the pitch model every few centimeters, and we consider that the distance between a projected line and a groundtruth point is in fact the minimal euclidian distance between the groundtruth point and the projected sampled points.
+This is why we sample the pitch model every few centimeters, and we consider that the distance between a projected pitch marking and a groundtruth point is in fact the euclidian distance between the groundtruth point and the polyline given by the projection of sampled points.

-* True positives : for classes that belong both to the prediction and the groundtruth, a predicted element is a True Positive if all the L2 distances between its groundtruth points and the predicted projected lines are lower than a certain threshold.
+* True positives : for classes that belong both to the prediction and the groundtruth, a predicted element is a True Positive if all the L2 distances between its groundtruth points and the predicted polyline are lower than a certain threshold.

   ![](./doc/tp-condition-2.png)